 aggressive chess, complained about his tournament invitations being restricted

-by Kasparov and despite spending many years in the Top 10 his only major
+by Kasparov and despite spending many years in the Top 10 one of his few major

-individual tournament victory to date remains shared first place in Wijk aan
+individual tournament victories had been sharing first place in Wijk aan

 Zee 2007.
 In the run-up to the 2013 Candidates Tournament in London his rating had

 crept up towards 2800 and some considered him a dark horse to win the event.
 It

 wasn’t to be, as a lack of match practice took its toll and Radjabov posted